 their religion.
 If they tried to charge Him with confessing to be the Son of

-actually being condemned for claiming to be the Christ, and it riled him,
+actually being condemned for claiming to be their Christ, it disturbed him,

 because he considered Jesus to be innocent of any wrongdoing.
 In fact, the more adamant they demanded His death, the more Pilate